adk18/DnaPen/README.md

 This class applies ZhangSuenThinning algorithm to a binary image and does image thinning.
 Currently this feature is disabled.

-For the original source code: http://www.guptalab.org/dnapen/downloads.htm For demonstration of the add-on features refer to this video link: https://www.youtube.com/watch?v=vih5xYzo01A
+For the original source code and installation links: http://www.guptalab.org/dnapen/downloads.htm For demonstration of the add-on features refer to this video link: https://www.youtube.com/watch?v=vih5xYzo01A